-Widely recognized for creating 'otherworldly' projects, Morris Sato Studio infuses temporal and spatial dimensions with equal parts —material, light and air, into formally restrained, highly crafted and detailed work that seamlessly integrates innovative technology with advanced means and methods.
+Widely recognised for creating 'otherworldly' projects, Morris Sato Studio infuse temporal and spatial dimensions with equal parts —material, light and air, into formally restrained, expertly crafted, and finely detailed works that seamlessly integrate innovative technology with advanced means and methods.
+In 2006, while teaching at Columbia University the partners launched their Studio's cosmic research arm— Space Exploration Architecture - SEArch+ http://www.spacexarch.com/ to connect, investigate, and explore places

 “Designing for a world already full,” Morris Sato critically engages in ground-up, adaptive-reuse, and conservation projects.
 In dialogue with the past and learning from the ready-made, the Studio works both intuitively and deliberatively—like a gardener—cultivating opportunities that inspire wonder and safeguard present and future ecologies.
-Through collaborative, multi-generational efforts, Morris Sato honour the social contract of giving something back.
+Through collaborative, multi-generational efforts,

 Morris Sato interior designs employ the Chinese-Japanese 'borrowed landscape' garden principle to synchapate light, air, matter, texture, and colour with the environments beyond.